-- Support children with English as an Additional Language by providing opportunities for them to use their home language in their play and learning and by providing a range of meaningful contexts in which the children have opportunities to develop English. - Strive to maintain effective channels of communication with parents/carers for whom English is not their first language. - Seek the assistance of outside agencies when necessary.
+- Support children with English as an Additional Language by taking reasonable steps for them to use their home language in their play and learning - Provide a range of meaningful contexts in which the children have opportunities to develop English - Provide a range of resources to ensure that the children are able to access their learning - Strive to maintain effective channels of communication with parents/carers for whom English is not their first language

+• Seek the assistance of outside agencies when necessary.

-Support is also provided for some children with English as an Additional Language through one-to-one sessions or small group sessions led by an EAL specialist.
+Support is also provided for some children with English as an Additional Language through one-to-one sessions or small group sessions led by an EAL Specialist.